astertk/Night-Owl-Project-Repo-Aster/Milestone 2 (KilometerRock 2)/project_inception.md

     but they have an in-house randomization algorithm for creating text models, whereas we are utilizing OpenAI.

-    As far as our clients had informed us, they would like for the web app to be able to edit the content that was created on it as well.
+    As far as we have discussed with our clients, they would like for the web app to be able to edit the content that was created on it as well.

-    As far as we have discussed, users will be able to create 3 or so of each component to create the campaign.
+    As far as we have discussed with our clients, users will be able to create 3 or so of each component to create the campaign for free.
 For example, the user can create 3 characters, 3 maps, 3 backstories, and 3 quests all for free.
+It may cost some money to create more after all free creations have been used up.

 ### Other Elicitation Activities?
     As needed

 ## List of Needs and Features
+Our users will primarily be Game Masters for a DND/TTRPG campaign who want to create a homebrew (custom content) game without the extensive planning that typically takes.
+When planning a homebrew campaign, typically the GM will be constructing an entire world.
+This can take days or weeks to prepare, and it is difficult to have the time for.
+Our goal is to create a tool that can do a lot of that for the GM.
+The GM can have a general concept of what they want their campaign to be about and get what they need to bring their world to life.

 Our application will take input from the user about what they want to do for a DND/TTRPG campaign.
-They will describe broad concepts of what they want the campaign to be like, quests, maps, encounters, and NPCs.
+They will describe broad concepts of what they want the campaign to be like, as well as quests, maps, encounters, and NPCs.
 The application will then return AI generated content for the user to put in their campaign.
 This will include images for maps and characters and descriptions of quests, encounters, characters, and likely more.
 The user can create an account to store these assets and download them to their device.
 This will give users the ability to create a campaign without needing to spend as much time as the planning often requires.

 To do this, we will first need to be able to use the OpenAI API.
 We will need to make requests using the user's input and then display the response.

-We will then need to give the user the ability to create an account, save their assets, and download them.
+After connecting the API, we will then need to give the user the ability to create an account, save their assets, and download them.

 Another primary objective would be editing.
 The extent of editing would vary depending on the type of resource.
 Quest descriptions might only be a plain text file, so we could provide a way to edit the text, but that would be the only option.
 For maps, there are many more possible editing options.
 The most obvious is the ability to apply and remove a grid.

 Another feature would be the ability to delete resources.
 Users would need to be able to remove resources from their account.

 ## Initial Modeling